jxnblk/mdx-deck/packages/mdx-deck/README.md

 ## Presenter Mode

-MDX Deck includes a built-in [_Presenter Mode_](docs/presenting.md), with a preview of the next slide and a timer.
+Use [_Presenter Mode_](docs/presenting.md) when on stage to show a preview of the next slide, a timer, and speaker notes.

 ![presenter mode screenshot](docs/images/presenter-mode.png)